Rather theoretical or rather practical? Or how to drive managerial action during change

 Has this ever happened to you?

-In professional conversations, it has often happened to me (and still does) that someone asks: “So, are you more theoretical or more practical?”
+In professional conversations, people often ask me — and still do — “So, are you more theoretical or more practical?”

-The implicit assumption is that theory doesn’t contribute to action… as if there were necessarily an irreconcilable opposition between the two.
+The hidden assumption is that theory doesn’t lead to action, as if the two were somehow in conflict.

-It is true that many theoretical notions bring little value to everyday life in a company.
-For instance, Schumpeter’s theory of creative destruction hardly informs a manager’s daily actions, even when they need to innovate or adapt to the effects of innovation on their teams.
+It’s true that many theories offer little value in daily corporate life.
+For example, Schumpeter’s theory of creative destruction doesn’t really help a manager make day-to-day decisions, even when they must innovate or deal with the effects of innovation on their teams.

-But the question is relevant if we distinguish clearly between the purpose for which a theory was formulated and its actual field of application.
+Still, the question makes sense if we clearly distinguish between the purpose of a theory and its field of application.

 Applying theory effectively in practice

-A theory is often formalized to describe a logical model, a causal sequence, or simply an aspect of reality deemed important.
-It also helps simplify and retain key insights.
+A theory usually formalizes a logical model, a causal chain, or a key aspect of reality.
+It helps us simplify and retain essential insights.

-A vision of the person at work and how they use their two main faculties
+A vision of people at work and their two main faculties

-An applied example of this back-and-forth between theory and practice shows that leaders better manage change impact when they organize not only opportunities for teams to understand issues and action principles, but also moments to process associated emotions—whether positive or negative.
+Leaders handle transitions better when they offer not only spaces for understanding issues and principles, but also moments to process emotions—positive or negative.

-These practices rely on a theoretical vision of a person at work, particularly how they mobilize their two main faculties: intelligence (our ability to understand and discern) and willpower (our ability to want, to commit… or not, to like… or dislike).
+These practices rest on a theoretical view of people at work.
+They mobilize two main faculties: intelligence (the ability to understand and discern) and willpower (the ability to commit—or not, to like—or dislike).

-Based on this perspective, here are a few suggestions on how to effectively drive managerial action during change.
+From this perspective, here are some guidelines to drive managerial action during change.

 Key guidelines for acting effectively during change